Reference Architecture: Image Management

 The Citrix License Server is installed on a Windows server within the Citrix environment to communicate with all Citrix PVS servers to activate the licenses for PVS Servers.
 The License Server connectivity outage grace period is 30 days (720 hours).
 If connectivity to the Citrix License Server is lost, Citrix Provisioning continues to provision systems for 30 days.
 To achieve scalability, reliability and increase availability of the Citrix License Server, Microsoft clustering functionality can be used to create clustered License Servers.

-Citrix introduced a new license type (PVS_CCLD_CCS) that provides a traditional PVS license entitlement to customers of the Virtual Apps and Desktops Service in Citrix Cloud.
+Citrix introduced a new license type (PVS_CCLD_CCS) that provides a traditional PVS license entitlement to customers of Citrix DaaS in Citrix Cloud.
 Citrix Provisioning license options for Citrix Cloud are controlled by the options associated with Citrix Provisioning license types, on-premises, or Citrix Cloud.
 Using a License Server with Citrix Provisioning, Citrix Cloud licenses are consumed if the Cloud option is selected during initial setup.
 Conversely, an on-premises license is consumed if on-premises is selected when setting up Citrix Provisioning.

 Note: This new Citrix Cloud license type replaces the existing on-premises Citrix Provisioning license for Desktops and Provisioning for Data Centers.
 It possesses the same license acquiring precedence as the on-premises licenses when bundling Citrix licenses.

 The on-premises trade-up feature does not apply to Citrix Cloud licenses.
 Each Citrix Provisioning target device checks out a single Citrix Cloud license regardless of the operating system type.

 When running the PVS imaging wizard to create the virtual disk, configure the Microsoft Key Management Service (KMS) or Multiple Activation Key (MAK) volume licensing option that enables the Citrix Provisioning Server to activate the operating system of each target device.

 KMS volume licensing utilizes a centralized activation server that runs in the data center, and serves as a local activation point (opposed to having each system activate with Microsoft over the internet).